SkyKings-Guild/Guides/guides/lone-adventurer.md

 around killing Watchers until it drops (sometimes you may need to leave and join the island and talk to the adventurer again).
 Hand over the Dragon Shortbow and then go visit the pearl dealer and he'll offer the Dragon Shortbow to you once you hit Combat 18.

-Questions Answered
-How to get ender armor
-How to one shot zealots
-How to get dragon shortbow
-How to fight dragons